Skip to main content

 NIST documented 274 homes after the 2007 Witch Fire, proving that wildfire damage depends on exposure conditions — not just whether flames reached the structure.

-A practical guide to the pack-out, storage, and cleaning process during an insurance claim.
-Covers your right to take cash instead of services, proper pack-out procedures, storage levels, items commonly damaged during the process, and California-specific regulations.
+Your right to take cash instead of services, proper pack-out procedure, storage levels, items commonly damaged in transit, and the California regulations.

-What policy rescission means, how it differs from denial or cancellation, California legal standards under Insurance Code 331 and 359, fire policy protections under IC 2071, and defenses available to policyholders.
+How rescission differs from denial or cancellation, CA standards under Insurance Code 331 and 359, fire protections under 2071, and policyholder defenses.

-Restaurants combine fire, spoilage, utility failure, health department closures, liquor liability, and business income exposures unlike any other business.
-Learn how each coverage works, where the gaps hide, and how to protect your restaurant before disaster strikes.
+Restaurants face fire, spoilage, utility failure, health closures, liquor liability, and business income risks.
+How each coverage works and where gaps hide.

 Smoke Cleanup Protocols: What Your Insurance Company Should Be Paying For